Francis-oa7/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The 3-twofiles script displays content of two files The 4-lastlines script prints last 10 lines in a file The 5-firstlines script prints the first 10 lines
+The 6-third_line script prints the third line in the file